VoidFox/7D2D-Modlets/README.md

 USE AT YOUR OWN RISK!

-And feel free to do with it whatever u wish for..
+Feel free to do with it whatever u want..

 VoidFox

+MODLETS:

+	-> Decaying Farmland

+		Farmland now has a Chance to decay into Dirt every X (Default: 40) Minutes.

+	-> No Mines in Wasteland

+		Exactly what it says in the Title.
+		Newly created Maps will be free of those annoying Deathtraps.